-There are many reasons why we establish memorials for loved ones who have died.
-Some are created as a way of coping with the overwhelming grief felt following a death, while others are established as a remembrance of a person or historic event.
-Either way, memorials are commonplace in today's society.
+There are many reasons why people establish memorials for loved ones who have died.
+Some are created as a way of coping with the overwhelming grief felt after a death, while others are established in memory of a person or historic event.
+Get tips on choosing the right type of memorial for your situation.

 Choosing a Memorial